-Peel them and slice them up.
+Peel the eggplants and slice them up – about 1 inch/2cm thick.
 Lightly cover them in salt and let them sit for a while in a colander.
 This pulls the moisture out of the eggplant and usually takes about an hour or so.

 When that’s done, rinse them off and pat them dry.
 Then, pop them in a 400°F (200°C) oven on a baking sheet for about 45 minutes, turning them halfway through.
 You’ll want a little bit of a char on them, but not too, too much!

 Making the baba ganoush